 Who oversees CRI's operations?

 CRI is guided by its core staff and a diverse and all-volunteer Board of Trustees that includes corporate, financial, and philanthropic leaders.
 Research decisions are made by our Scientific Advisory Council, an esteemed body of immunologists and cancer immunologists that includes Nobel Prize winners and members of the National Academy of Sciences.

 Who decides which scientists receive funding from CRI?

-Funding decisions are made by our Scientific Advisory Council, which evaluates all fellowship, grant and award applications.
-Many of the world’s most distinguished immunologists serve on the council, including Nobel Prize winners, members of the National Academy of Sciences, among other distinguished groups.
+Funding decisions are made by our Scientific Advisory Council, which evaluates all fellowship, grant, and award applications.
+Many of the world’s most distinguished immunologists serve on the council, including Nobel Prize winners and members of the National Academy of Sciences, among other distinguished groups.
 The council is headed by a director and five associate directors.
 View our current grantees in our funding directory.

 How many forms of cancer are there?